palaumarc/ssr-react/README.md

 There is no error view implemented, so if there is any error the App will only log the error message in the console.

+As UI and UX are not the main purpose of this PoC, all styles are implemented using inline styles to simpllify and speed up the development process.

 ## Stack
 - Express v4
 - React v16